alitsaberi/slumber/configs/instructions/software_information.md

 During the session, you may need to complete a series of tasks.

-These tasks can be as simple as reading instructions or filling out questionnaires.
+These tasks can be as simple as reading instructions, interacting with the software, or filling out questionnaires.
 You can see an overview of the tasks in the column on the **right side** of the screen.

 Below this column, there are buttons to navigate between tasks: